Day 1: Tehran

 The well-known city of poetry and roses and nightingales is located in the center of Fars province.
 Fars or better to say Pars has a role of great significant in great Persian civilization and it has been an important trading center for over a thousand years.
 The entire province is greatly indebted the settlement of The Achaemenid and Sassanid dynasties for its majestic culture heritage that is scattered all over the territory of Fars.

 Monuments in this region are in both pre_ Islamic and Islamic and are showing the rapid progress of materializing in Shiraz.

-Today we have a great excursion to Persepolis, Necropolis (Naghshe Rostam) and Naghshe Rajab .A visit to the ruins of the ancient city of Persepolis is one of the highlights of any trip to Iran which goes back to 550BC the massive impressive features of the ruins are the splendid bas-reliefs, which adorn many of staircases and palaces on the site and provide a rich treasure house of ancient history.
+Today we have a great excursion to Persepolis, Necropolis (Naghshe Rostam) and Naghshe Rajab .A visit to the ruins of the ancient city of Persepolis is one of the highlights of any trip to Iran which goes back to 550BC.
+The massive impressive features of the ruins are the splendid bas-reliefs, which adorn many of staircases and palaces on the site and provide a rich treasure house of ancient history.
 The city wasn’t recovered until the 1930s, which is partly why it still survives so intact today.
-At Necropolis a mooted Unesco world heritage site you will find the tomb of the four powerful Achaemenian kings carved on huge rocks.
-Also carved into the cliff are seven Sassanian reliefs that show images of imperial conquest and royal processions, including Shapur 1s famous victory over Roman Emperor Valerian.
+At Necropolis a mooted UNESCO world heritage site you will find the tomb of the four powerful Achaemenian kings carved on huge rocks.
+Also carved into the cliff are seven Sassanian reliefs that show images of imperial conquest and royal processions, including Shapur is famous victory over Roman Emperor Valerian.

 Day 9: Shiraz: